-How many days can a Brit spend in Italy?
+How long can Brits stay in Italy?

 Since 1 January 2021, UK citizens have been third-country nationals across the EU, including Italy.
 For tourist visits: 90 days within any rolling 180-day period.
 For more, Italy offers an elective residency visa for those with passive income, a new digital nomad visa for remote workers, and a famously attractive 7% flat-tax regime for retirees willing to settle in southern towns.